 Vitamin C is known for fighting free radical invaders as an antioxidant and strengthening your immune system.
 When you feel a cold or the flu coming on, you probably take vitamin C.

 But there's one benefit of vitamin C consumption you may not have heard of: blood pressure support.

 Vitamin C Basics

 Vitamin C is a water-soluble essential nutrient you need to consume daily to maintain health.
 Vitamin C is naturally present in citrus fruits, like oranges or grapefruit, as well as certain vegetables like bell peppers and spinach.
-Some of the actions of vitamin C include strengthening the immune system, assisting in wound healing, supporting tissue health and fighting the visible signs of aging like wrinkles and brown spots.
+Some of the actions of vitamin C include strengthening the immune system

 If you're not getting enough vitamin C into your daily diet, you're at risk for developing scurvy.
 The symptoms of scurvy include brittle hair and dry skin.

 Now, onto it's effects on blood pressure.

 Vitamin C and Blood Pressure

 Your blood pressure is listed as a ratio, with your systolic blood pressure on top and your diastolic on the bottom.
 Your systolic number is the pressure within the arteries when the heart muscle contracts and your diastolic number is the pressure within the arteries in between beats.
 The ideal ratio is 120/80 or below, according to the American Heart Association.
 Medications are often prescribed to lower your systolic blood pressure, and this is where vitamin C comes in.
 In published studies, vitamin C has been shown to enhance the effects of these prescription medications.

 of clinical trials conducted at Johns Hopkins, taking a high-dose vitamin C supplement may be beneficial on its own with lowering blood pressure.
 The change was noticed in short-term trials